What is syphilis?

 - These detect antibody due to past or present infection with T. pallidum or another Treponema species (eg yaws or pinta).

-- They cannot distinguish between different types of Treponemal infection eg yaws or syphilis or the duration of infection
+- They cannot distinguish between different types of Treponemal infection eg yaws or syphilis or the duration of infection.

 - Most people with reactive treponemal tests will continue to have reactive tests for the remainder of their lives, regardless of treatment or disease activity.

 - Skin biopsy may or may not show characteristic histopathological features.
+Molecular testing using polymerase chain reaction (PCR) can confirm the presence of genetic material from the bacteria in the skin.

 Genital ulcer disease eg syphilis and chancroid, increases the risk of HIV infection so HIV testing should be undertaken as well.